Industry Councils

 Members of the LERA interested in participating in a Council or helping to form a Council are encouraged to contact the LERA National office.

-We are committed to promoting constructive dialogue and action on issues of policy, practice, theory and research that lie at the intersection of the interests of labor, management, government, neutrals and scholars, in the airline, railroad, trucking or other transportation services industries.
+We are committed to promoting constructive dialogue and action on issues of policy, practice, theory and research that lie at the intersection of the interests of labor, management, government, neutrals and scholars in the Aerospace, Airlines, and Trucking industries.

 Automobiles and Aerospace (Manufacturing) Industry Council